d-krupke/cpsat-primer/README.md

 as fast as possible.
 They are often used to warm up the solver and to get a first impression of the problem.

+> :warning: This section could need some help as there is the possibility that
+> I am mixing up some of the strategies, or am drawing wrong connections.

 ### Assumptions

 Quite often you want to find out what happens if you force some variables to a